ucsb-cs16/w19/_lab/lab01.md

 * Select the "Private" visibility option so that other students in the org cannot view your code.

 * Add the C++ .ignore option from the frop down menu and click on "Create repository".
-See screenshot below.
+See screenshot below (note the organization this quarter is ucsb-cs16-f18-mirza).

 ![new-repo](/lab/lab00/enter-org/pic5.png){:height="500px"}